-One of the best ways to experience the charm of the Cotswold’s is to stay within the area of outstanding natural beauty itself.
+Now, one of the best ways to experience the charm of the Cotswold’s is to stay within the area of outstanding natural beauty itself.

-These, almost tropical, islands are one of the England’s best-kept secrets… especially for people visiting the UK for the first time).
+These, almost tropical, islands are one of England’s best-kept secrets (especially for people visiting the UK for the first time).

-Due to its location, it benefits from the hot currents of the gulf stream that keep the waters warmer and air a little hotter….
-This means that many tropical plants can grow on these lush islands.
+Now, due to its location, it benefits from the hot currents of the gulf stream that keep the waters warmer and air a little hotter.
+This all means that many tropical plants can grow on these lush islands.

-Top tip: Visit in the summer months and bask in the clear waters and sandy beaches, they’re incredible!
+Top tip: Visit in the summer months and bask in the clear waters and sandy beaches, they’re incredible.